rantahar/introduction-to-mpi/_episodes/01-introduction.md

 {: .language-python .show-python}

-After MPI is initialized, you can find out the rank of the copy using the `MPI_Comm_rank` function in C and Fortran, or the `Get_rank` method in Python.
+After MPI is initialized, you can find out the rank of the copy using the `MPI_Comm_rank` function in C and Fortran, or the `Get_rank` method in Python:
-:

 ~~~
 int rank;